smilegupta/smilegupta/README.md

 - :hourglass_flowing_sand: I am looking forward to complete my #100daysofCode in Competative Coding
 - :microscope: I'm always ready to collaborate for any Pro Bono Publico activity or delivering some hands on sessions
 - :mailbox: If you can get in touch with me ping me at [**Linkedin**](https://www.linkedin.com/in/smilegupta/) or [**Twitter**](https://twitter.com/smileguptaaa)
-- :trophy:  I'm a 21 under 21 awardee - for my immense social contributions.
+- :trophy:  I'm a 21 under 21 awardee!
 FYI I help begineers taking their first step in Technology
 - :point_right: This is where you can [view](https://smilegupta.github.io/smilegupta/) my portfolio.
 - :zap: Fun fact about me: People are addicted to tea coffee or beer, I am addicted to green dots of GitHub